hamishhuggard/100-projects/projects/195-time-chatbot/README.md

 # Timebot 9000

-A chatbot with React frontend and a tool for checking the time.
+A chatbot with React frontend and langchain backend, with a tool for checking the time.

 Previous in this series:
 - [182-chatbot-react-frontend](../182-chatbot-react-frontend)